andrewj-bjss/sentiment-analysis/README.md

 ## Usage

 ### Command Line Interface
 The main.py script is the entry point for the pipeline.
-It accepts various parameters to control its behavior.
+It accepts various parameters to control its behaviour.

 ### Parameters
 - --terms: Terms for analysis (space-separated list for multiple terms).
 Required.